deestbie/console-docs/docs/venom/permissions.md

 **Administrators:**

-* Create new organizations and properties
+* Create new organizations and properties.
-* Create and manage apps including API keys and configuration items
+* Create and manage apps including API keys and configuration items.
-* Add and modify property access permissions
+* Add and modify property access permissions.

 **Content Managers:**